 Depending on the inventor/applicant’s requested protection type, claims must cover all the essential and optional features of the invention.
 It must include exiled institutions, people who may try to dodge the laws, and the target audience.
-The target audience can be the inventor, patent examiner, professionals who went through the entire process, licensees, patent counsel, etc. If you are proofreading patent claims, you will lower down the possibility of missing out any primary and optional functions of the invention.
+The target audience can be the inventor, patent examiner, professionals who went through the entire process.
+If you are proofreading patent claims, you will lower down the possibility of missing out any primary and optional functions of the invention.

 To finalize coverage determined by the claims: